stfc/PSyclone/doc/user_guide/getting_going.rst

 ..
 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE
 ..
 POSSIBILITY OF SUCH DAMAGE.
 .. -----------------------------------------------------------------------------
 ..
-Written by R. W. Ford and A. R. Porter, STFC Daresbury Lab
+Authors: R. W. Ford, A. R. Porter and N. Nobre, STFC Daresbury Lab
 ..
 Modified by I. Kavcic, Met Office

 .. _getting-going: